SvenGroot/JumboCore/doc/UserGuide/DfsFeatures.md

 ## DFS safe mode

-When the NameServer first starts, it starts in something called "safe mode."
+When the NameServer starts, it starts in something called "safe mode."
 While in this mode, it will not try to create new replicas for underreplicated blocks.
 This prevents additional replicas from being created while the NameServer is waiting for all the DataServers to start and report in.